DerekStrickland/katacoda-scenarios/secure-consul-on-kubernetes/step1.md

-First, you will install an unsecured Consul service mesh in a Kubernetes cluster.
+First, install an unsecured Consul service mesh in a Kubernetes cluster.

 ### Download Helm repo